dc138/Solve/README.md

 Expr
 ====

-A simple command line utility to parse mathematical expressions.
+A simple command line utility to parse mathematical expressions that correctly handles operator precedence, parenthesis and functions.

 Usage
 ------------